 There is also £1,500 per job placement available for setup costs, support and training.

 Funding is available following a successful application process.
-Applications must be for a minimum of 30 job placements.
-If you are unable to offer this many job placements, you can partner with other organisations to reach the minimum number.
-Some organisations like Chambers of Commerces are helping small businesses partner up to utilise the scheme.
-There are also regional contacts to help employers with the kickstart scheme process - see here.
+Previously, employers could only apply directly for a minimum of 30 job placements.
+Smaller organisations had to partner with other organisations to reach the minimum number and organisations, like Chambers of Commerces, co-ordinated partnerships to help these businesses utilise the scheme.

 Information about applying for the grant can be found here.

 Employers who provide work experience for 16-24-year-olds in work placements and training will receive a payment of £1,000 per trainee.
 Provision of traineeships and eligibility for them will be extended to those with Level 3 qualifications and below, to ensure that more young people have access to training.
-Detail regarding the grant has yet to be published.
 For more information see here.

 Payments for employers who hire new apprentices

 From 1 August 2020 to 31 March 2021, employers in England are able to apply for a payment of £2,000 for each new apprentice they hire aged under 25, and a £1,500 payment for each new apprentice they hire aged 25 and over.

-The scheme will run from 1 August 2020 to 31 January 2021.
-These payments will be made in addition to the existing £1,000 payment the Government already provides for new 16-18-year-old apprentices, and any of those aged under 25 with an Education, Health and Care Plan.
-More detail about the Scheme is expected from the Government.
-In the meantime, see here.
+These payments are in addition to the existing £1,000 payment the Government already provides for new 16-18-year-old apprentices, and any of those aged under 25 with an Education, Health and Care Plan.
+For more information see here.

 Business Rates and Grants

-All retail, hospitality and leisure businesses will be exempt from paying business rates for 12 months from March 2020 in a bid to combat the financial damage caused by the COVID-19 outbreak.
+All retail, hospitality and leisure businesses will be exempt from paying business rates from March 2020 to 30 June 2021 in a bid to combat the financial damage caused by the COVID-19 outbreak.